 We can be flexible in our arrangements, in that they can be paid weekly, fortnightly or monthly and we offer the same choices of payment method as are offered with your bill.

-Direct Debit is our preferred method of payment.
+Pay council tax by direct debit is our preferred method of payment.

 If an arrangement is made but not maintained we will quickly, and without further warning escalate our action to recover the debt.